Circles – Exercise 10.1

 00:00

-A tangent touches the circle at exactly one point.
+Tangent: A line that intersects the circle at exactly one point.

 (i) A tangent to a circle intersects it in _______ point(s).